 The fight scenes, not counting the final one, are all well shot though over a little too quickly.
 Oddly, the moment Kaeru-kun (the big green frog thing) is given a baseball bat in a cellar, is also the moment Miike’s directorial and humorous side blend the best.
 The shots of Kaeru-kun, arched back, baseball bat in the air ready to pounce are brilliant and funny all in one, satisfyingly odd!

-I say not counting the final one as I thought we were all set to see a final showdown between Kagayama and Yayan Ruhian’s character but it doesn’t quite happen.
+I say all, not counting the final one as I thought we were all set to see a final showdown between Kagayama and Yayan Ruhian’s character but it doesn’t quite happen.
 This, obviously, is a shame as Ruhian is an amazing fighter, luckily you get to see him flex earlier in the film.
 The final fight is a bit more serious, a bit out-of-place compared with what’s just gone on in the previous almost two hours.
 It’s also two men punching each other in the head.
 So…that’s nice!

 If you like any of Miike’s previous films then you’ll love this too.
 If you’re expecting a serious martial arts film, another 13 Assassins say, I’d probably give it a miss.